Q: Where can I find a carriage tour?

 we are available by reservation only because we are constantly bringing our horses and carriages to special events and parties.

-please call us to schedule a tour.
+please call us to schedule.
 Carriage service is temperature and weather permitting, which gives us and the horses a break in the summer.

-Q: Other than guided tours, what else can the wagonette and horses be hired for?
+Q: what else can the carriages and horses be hired for?

 We are available for all kinds of events, and love getting creative, here are some of the occasions we have served in the past....